2022 Alabama House of Representatives election: District 1

-Second term incumbent Republican Representative Phillip Pettus has represented the 1st District since November 2014.
-Pettus was challenged by Florence lawyer Maurice McCaney in the Republican Primary.
+Second-term incumbent Republican representative Phillip Pettus had represented the 1st District since November 2014.
+Pettus was challenged by Florence lawyer Maurice McCaney in the Republican primary.
 Pettus won the primary by the skin of his teeth.
 No Democrats or Libertarians filed to run for the seat, leaving Pettus unopposed in the general election.

 Endorsements

 District 2

-Third term incumbent Republican Representative Lynn Greer has represented the 2nd District since November 2010.
+Third-term incumbent Republican representative Lynn Greer had represented the 2nd District since November 2010.
 He announced his retirement at the end of the 2022 election cycles.
 Former Limestone county commissioner Jason Black, photography studio owner Kimberly Butler, former Limestone County commissioner Ben Harrison and Lauderdale County resident Terrance Irelan all ran in the primary to replace Greer.
 No candidate gained over half of the vote in the primary, so Harrison and Black advanced to a runoff.
 In the primary runoff, Harrison defeated Black by a narrow margin.
 However, Kimberly Butler challenged the results of the primary after obtaining 42 signed affidavits of voters who were assigned to the wrong district after an error.
 Butler only finished 14 votes out of making the runoff.
 Her challenge was not heard by the Alabama Republican Party, allowing the results of both primary and the runoff elections to stand.
 Butler then announced she would run a write-in campaign.
 No Democrats or Libertarians filed to run for the seat, leaving Harrison unopposed on the general election ballot.

 Endorsements

 District 3

-1st term incumbent Republican Representative Andrew Sorrell has represented the 3rd District since November 2018.
+First-term incumbent Republican representative Andrew Sorrell had represented the 3rd District since November 2018.
 He retired to run for state auditor.
 Retired United States Air Force officer Fred Joly and mayor of Tuscumbia Kerry "Bubba" Underwood ran in the Republican primary to replace Sorrell while nurse practitioner Susan Warren Bentley faced off against Mercer University alumnus and pastor Wesley Thompson in the Democratic primary.
 Underwood and Thompson won the Republican and Democratic primaries, respectively.

 Endorsements

 District 4

-Second term incumbent Republican Representative Parker Moore has represented the 4th District since May 2018.
+Second-term incumbent Republican representative Parker Moore had represented the 4th District since May 2018.
 Duncan was challenged in the Republican primary by businesswoman Shelia Banister and State Farm branch owner/operator Patrick Johnson.
 Johnson managed to force Moore into a runoff, but was just barely defeated.
 No Democrats or Libertarians filed to run for the seat, leaving Moore unopposed in the general election.

 Endorsements

 District 5

-Second term incumbent Republican Representative Danny Crawford was unopposed in the 5th district.
+Second-term incumbent Republican representative Danny Crawford was unopposed in the 5th district.

 Endorsements

 District 6

-1st term incumbent Republican Representative Andy Whitt has represented the 6th district since 2018.
-Greg Turner was nominated by the Libertarian Party and is contesting the district in the general election.
+First-term incumbent Republican representative Andy Whitt had represented the 6th district since 2018.
+Greg Turner was nominated by the Libertarian Party and contested the district in the general election.

 Endorsements

 District 7

-First term incumbent Republican Representative Proncey Robertson was defeated in the primary by electrical engineer Ernie Yarbrough.
-Lawrence County Commissioner Mose Jones, Jr. and Marc Durocher were nominated by the Democratic and Libertarian parties, respectively, to challenge Yarbrough in the general election.
+First-term incumbent Republican representative Proncey Robertson was defeated in the primary by electrical engineer Ernie Yarbrough.
+Lawrence County Commissioner Mose Jones Jr. and Marc Durocher were nominated by the Democratic and Libertarian parties, respectively, to challenge Yarbrough in the general election.